 Tip: Parrying is one of the best forms of defense.
 Not only does it allow you to defend against stronger punches, it also helps you deflect your opponent’s punch, off-balancing him so you can effectively counter.

 3) Aim behind the ear

 Dejdamrong begins with a jab, left hook, cross combination which gives him the opening for a right high kick.

 Tip: By maintaining an upright posture, it will be easier to keep your balance as you try to execute a right kick.

 Remember, in order to use these techniques in sparring, you must practice them with a partner or on a bag before or after Muay Thai class.
 The more you improve your technique, the more efficient and effective it will eventually be.
 It will also help you recover back to your stance quickly and allow you to hit harder and faster with less effort and telegraph.

-Please visit our Video Library for more Muay Thai videos.
+Please visit Evolve University for more Muay Thai videos.